 Instructions

-- Toss ½ cup of the chopped peanuts, 2 tsp sugar, ½ tsp espresso powder, ¼ tsp cinnamon, pinch of nutmeg, and ½ cup chocolate chips together in a small bowl.
+- Prepare the peanut mixture.
+Toss ½ cup of the chopped peanuts, 2 tsp sugar, ½ tsp espresso powder, ¼ tsp cinnamon, a pinch of nutmeg, and ½ cup chocolate chips together in a small bowl.
 Set aside.

-- Put the Oreo crumbs, 4 Tbsp melted butter, and pinch of salt in another small bowl and stir with a fork just until the crumbs are moistened.
+- Make the Oreo crust.
+Put the Oreo crumbs, 4 Tbsp melted butter, and pinch of Kosher salt in another small bowl and stir with a fork just until the crumbs are moistened.
 Press the crumbs evenly over the bottom and up the sides of the springform pan (they should go up about 2 inches on the sides).
 Freeze the crust for 10 minutes.

-- Bake the crust for 10 minutes, then transfer it to a rack and let it cool completely before filling.
+- Bake the crust.
+Place in an oven, then bak for 10 minutes.
+Transfer to a wire rack and let it cool completely before filling.

-- Wipe out (no need to wash) the bowl, fit the stand mixer with the paddle attachment if you have one, or continue with the hand mixer, and beat the cream cheese with the remaining 1 cup confectioners’ sugar on medium speed until the cream cheese is satiny smooth.
+- Mix the peanut butter and cream cheese.
+Wipe out (no need to wash) the bowl, fit the stand mixer with the paddle attachment if you have one, or continue with the hand mixer, and beat the cream cheese with the remaining 1 cup confectioners' sugar on medium speed until the cream cheese is satiny smooth.
 Beat in the peanut butter, ¼ cup of the chopped peanuts and the milk.

-- Using a large rubber spatula, gently stir in about one quarter of the whipped cream, just to lighten the mousse.
+- Make the peanut butter mousse.
+Using a large rubber spatula, gently stir in about one quarter of the whipped cream, just to lighten the mousse.
 Still working with the spatula, stir in the crunchy peanut mixture, then gingerly fold in the remaining whipped cream.

-- Scrape the mousse into the crust, mounding and smoothing the top.
+- Chill the mousse.
+Scrape the mousse into the crust, mounding and smoothing the top.
 Refrigerate for at least 4 hours, or overnight; cover with plastic wrap as soon as the mousse firms.

-- Pour the ganache over the torte, smoothing it with a metal icing spatula.
+- Add the ganache to the torte.
+Pour the ganache over the torte, smoothing it with a metal icing spatula.
 Scatter the remaining ½ cup peanuts over the top and chill to set the topping, about 20 minutes.

 Notes